ibm-cloud-docs/codeengine/getting-started.md

 ```
 {: codeblock}

 You submitted source code to {{site.data.keyword.codeengineshort}} and created a container image that you then deployed in an application - all from one interface.

-Go to the [Building a container image](/docs/codeengine?topic=codeengine-build-image) to try out more options for builds.
+Go to the [Building a container image](/docs/codeengine?topic=codeengine-plan-build) to explore and try out more options for builds.
+{: tip}

 ## Next steps
 {: #kn-next}